 My mother Jadwiga got married to my father, Kazimierz Dowgierd (Kazimieras Daugirdas), at the age of 19.
 At that time this was how the family name was twisted.
 The correct spelling is Daugirdas and the wife would be Daugirdiene, the daughter – Daugirdaite.
 My father came from a very old Lithuanian family.
 He descended from WKs Witold’s (Vytautas) Marshal, the evidences of which can be found in the Lithuanian Metrica and other documents, also in the family’s tradition.
 My father’s grandfather, Antoni (Antanas), liquidated the Old Dowgierd estate near Wosyliszek (Vasilishki), pow Lidzki and bought a property in Żmudź (Samogitia), near Wieksznie (Viekšniai).
 He built a magnificent house in Antonov (Antanavo), which he left to his eldest son Aleksander (Aleksandras).
 Young Rajnold got the Bugis (Bugiai) folwark.

 My father was expelled from the school in Szawlach (Šiauliai) for his participation in the Lithuanian national movement and he finished class 7 in Stavropol and later went to the university in Charkow (Kharkiv) and as a veterinary he did his practice in the Caucasus.
-In 1895 he travelled on holidays to see his parents and married my mother.
+In 1895 he traveled on holidays to see his parents and married my mother.
 I was told that his grandfather Rajnold was very annoyed with this.
-He did not like my mother because when he was younger, he was snubbed by grandfather Pawłowicz when he proposed to his sister.
+He did not like my mother because when he was younger, he had been snubbed by grandfather Pawłowicz when he proposed to his sister.

-Mother travelled to the distant Caucasus and I do not know whether she was happy with my father.
+Mother traveled to the distant Caucasus and I do not know whether she was happy with my father.
 He was a very honest, righteous and dutiful man, but he had a harsh personality, like his own father.
 Mum was always very good-natured and joyful, people liked her.
 She was very hard-working and although she was self-taught, she was a guest in aristocratic homes in Podolia until 1903 when my father was transferred for his work.
 He worked for the state stud farms – “konnozawodstwo”.
 I also visited the Staropinskis, Giżyckis, Potockis.
 In spite of this atmosphere at home, all was very democratic.
 I was taught to respect working people, teach the servants and play with the peasant children.
 We had close contact with the Ukrainian youth.
 Wherever my mother lived, be it in the Caucasus, in Southern Russia or in Podolia – everywhere, from a desert, with my father, she would create a beautiful abode.
 They looked carefully after my education.
 I was given a French and a German nanny and a private teacher who would prepare me for the 4th class at the gymnasium.
 Exactly at the time of the exams, my mother died after a 9-day infection.
 I became an orphan and stayed alone with father, who loved me a lot but who did not understand me.
 My childhood ended in tears.

 It was very pleasant when my aunts came to visit us in Podolia.
 Aniela, the eldest after my mother, was my godmother, whom I loved deeply.
 In 1910, she spent the summer with us in Balin with her whole family.
 Hers was not an easy fate.
 After her father’s death, she became a teacher in some property near Kurszan (Kuršėnai).
 There she fell in love with a great idealist, Paweł Wyszyński (Povilas Višinskis) , who became a famous patriot of the national Lithuanian movement.
-Under his spell, she dreamt of getting married to a rich person so as to publish a Polish-Lithuanian dictionary…She was not corresponded by Wyszyński, who suffered from tuberculosis and died young.
+Under his spell, she dreamt of getting married to a rich person so as to publish a Polish-Lithuanian dictionary… She was not corresponded by Wyszyński, who suffered from tuberculosis and died young.
 Poor Auntie appeared at my parents in the Caucasus and there she got married to a French Pole called Vernordin, a widower with 3 daughters.
 Auntie was a very caring mother to his daughters but did not get their gratitude.

 Among my mother’s sisters, my father liked Aunt Wanda most.
-For a long time, most of her life really, she shouldered poverty… She was very kind-hearted, warm and sacrificed herself for the others.
+For a long time, most of her life really, she shouldered poverty … She was very kind-hearted, warm and sacrificed herself for the others.
 The saddest fate was Zofia’s.
 She was called the devout and she never had any luck with people.
 I think she was only once at our place in Podolia.

-My father took care of uncle Edward, searched work for him in the manors, but he was not capable, he did not have any skills and always changed jobs.I liked him a lot.
+My father took care of uncle Edward, searched work for him in the manors, but he was not capable, he did not have any skills and always changed jobs.
+I liked him a lot.
 He was my companion.
 I almost did not know the other uncles.
-I must have seen Józef only once during my childhood and never met Kazimierz. ((Kazimierz died in 1927.
-B.D.))
-I heard that this family were “great lords”.
-It is true that in 1930 I visited the family in Warsaw. ((According to my mother, Vanda and her husband Balys came to see the family in City Garden Czerniaków and left immediately, angered that the children did not speak Lithuanian/Samogitian.
-B.D.)) , and met Jan and his wife in Vilnius between 1930-1940.
-During the time of the German occupation, Krysia, the wife of the governor in Lutsk ((Aleksander Hauke-Nowak B.D. )), visited us and afterwards Maniusia with Mieczyk.
+I must have seen Józef only once during my childhood and never met Kazimierz.3 I heard that this family were “great lords”.
+It is true that in 1930 I visited the family in Warsaw 4 and met Jan and his wife in Vilnius between 1930-1940.
+During the time of the German occupation, Krysia, the wife of the governor in Lutsk 5, visited us and afterwards Maniusia with Mieczyk.
 These were sad times.

-In 1911 my mother, with the help of her sisters, scraped some money and they erected a monument to their parents – Edward and Maria Pawłowicz in the Wieksznie (Viekšniai) cemetery, where they were buried.
-The cross fell during WWII, but the grave and the fence are still there.
+In 1911 my mother, with the help of her sisters, scraped some money and they erected a monument to their parents – Edward and Maria Szaniawska Pawłowicz in the Wieksznie (Viekšniai) cemetery, where they were buried.
+The cross fell during WWII, but the grave and the chain are still there.
 Mother’s brothers did not contribute to the monument … they did not join the effort… and a year later, my mother died…

 I last saw Aunt Aniela in Warsaw and Aunt Wanda in Olesin in July 1939.
 I corresponded with Aniela from America and sent her parcels – very modest ones as at that time we also faced hardship.
 I worked very hard as a cleaner in mansions, shops and laboratories.
 Miraculously I managed to find a job at the university, where I gave classes of Russian and French, and later history for 12 years.
 At that time, my aunts had died.